 A Professional Roof Inspection

 If your self-inspection reveals problems that can be solved easily such as removing debris, nailing down loose shingles, or unclogging gutters, then you may be able to take care of it yourself.
-However, if you don’t want to climb that ladder, you notice many missing shingles, or the flashings are cracked, then it is best to call a professional roofing company to check your roof and attic.
+However, if you don’t want to climb that ladder, you notice many missing shingles, the flashings are cracked, or maybe you are thinking about installing solar panels, then it is best to call a professional roofing company to check your roof and attic.

 Many roofing companies offer free or low-cost inspections.
 An experienced roofing professional will be able to spot problems that you may not recognize.
 A professional can give you an accurate assessment of the condition of your roof.
 Here’s what to expect from an inspection performed by a roofing professional.